Rubber wear on concrete: dry and in-water conditions

 Fig. \ref{ALLwearCarbon.eps} shows two wear tracks for carbon-filled SBR blocks sliding on concrete surfaces in water.
 Each test consisted of 10 sliding cycles, with each cycle comprising a $20 \ {\rm cm}$ forward and backward motion.
 Similar results for silica-filled SBR are presented in Fig. \ref{ALLwearSilicone.eps}(a).
 Fig. \ref{ALLwearSilicone.eps}(b) provides a magnified view of wear particles accumulated at the edge of one sliding track.

-Wear particles \DIFdelbegin \DIFdelend \DIFaddbegin formed during \DIFaddend sliding on dry surfaces may agglomerate and form \DIFdelbegin \DIFdelend \DIFaddbegin larger particles, a phenomenon that \DIFaddend is less likely to \DIFdelbegin \DIFdelend \DIFaddbegin occur during \DIFaddend sliding in water.
-Fig. \ref{SBcPerticlesWater.ps} shows \DIFdelbegin \DIFdelend \DIFaddbegin wear particles \DIFaddend collected on filter paper \DIFdelbegin \DIFdelend from the carbon black-filled SBR compound sliding in water on the concrete surface.
-The \DIFdelbegin \DIFdelend \DIFaddbegin size distribution of these particles is similar to that observed \DIFaddend in the dry sliding configuration.
+Wear particles formed during sliding on dry surfaces may agglomerate and form larger particles, a phenomenon that is less likely to occur during sliding in water.
+Fig. \ref{SBcPerticlesWater.ps} shows wear particles collected on filter paper from the carbon black-filled SBR compound sliding in water on the concrete surface.
+The size distribution of these particles is similar to that observed in the dry sliding configuration.

-Fig. \ref{ZZ1distance.2mass.eps} \DIFdelbegin \DIFdelend \DIFaddbegin presents the \DIFaddend mass loss of rubber blocks as a function of sliding distance for SBR with carbon black filler (filled squares) and silica filler (open squares) on dry concrete surfaces.
+Fig. \ref{ZZ1distance.2mass.eps}(a) shows mass loss of rubber blocks as a function of sliding distance for SBR with carbon black filler (filled squares) and silica filler (open squares) on dry concrete surfaces.
 The red and green symbols correspond to the smooth and rough concrete surfaces, respectively.
-Two sliding cycles \DIFaddbegin (each consisting of $17 \ {\rm cm}$ forward and backward motion) \DIFaddend were performed for each case, and the sliding was repeated three times for each rubber/concrete combination (carbon-smooth, carbon-rough, silica-smooth, silica-rough).
+Two sliding cycles (each consisting of $17 \ {\rm cm}$ forward and backward motion) are performed for each case, and the sliding is repeated three times for each rubber/concrete combination (carbon-smooth, carbon-rough, silica-smooth, silica-rough).

-Fig. \ref{1index.2mu.smooth.rough.SB.all.eps} \DIFdelbegin \DIFdelend \DIFaddbegin illustrates \DIFaddend the friction coefficients for the systems studied in Fig. \ref{ZZ1distance.2mass.eps}.
+Fig. \ref{ZZ1distance.2mass.eps}(b) shows the friction coefficients for the systems studied in Fig. \ref{ZZ1distance.2mass.eps}(a).
 The squares represent the friction coefficients for each sliding cycle ($2\times 3 = 6$ cycles for each rubber/concrete combination), and the circles indicate the average friction coefficient for each combination.
 The average values are 1.019, 1.052, 1.071, and 1.026 for the carbon-smooth, carbon-rough, silica-smooth, and silica-rough systems, respectively.